 Graduate Public Service Internships: UIS’ unique GPSI program “secures public sector experiential internships that afford top flight graduate students with the opportunity to integrate the academic classroom with real world learning.”
 If you are interested in an opportunity to hold an internship in the public sector, please review the GPSI site.

 Student Handbook: The Student Handbook provides reference materials for questions regarding academics, student affairs, arts and entertainment, athletics, food and dining, among other areas.
-Additionally, the International Student Handbook has helpful links that pertain to F1 students specifically as you transition to life here at UIS, including information about Springfield, the campus, our office, employment, American culture, and academics.

 The Learning Hub: “The Learning Hub offers free academic support services to currently enrolled UIS students.
 Through a peer tutoring program, The Hub offers one-to-one appointments—both in-person and online—in writing, math, accounting, economics, science, and academic skills.
 In addition to peer tutoring, The Hub offers supplemental instruction; online, on-ground, and in-class workshops; walk-in writing assistance; and additional support materials hosted on our website.”
 Be sure to make use of The Learning Hub for academic support.